JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   the data frame: the rule is that calling a function that might alter a data frame drops such metadata; in this way it is possible to statically determine whether metadata of styles other than `:note` is dropped after a function call.
-  Only two functions are exceptions that keep non-`:note` metadata, as these operations are specifically designed to create an identical copy of the source data frame:
+  Only two functions are exceptions that keep non-`:note`-style metadata, as these operations are specifically designed to create an identical copy of the source data frame:
     - [`DataFrame`](@ref) constructor;